vitorfs/vitorfs.github.io/_drafts/how-to-create-your-own-nuget-server.markdown

 ---

 Recently a client came up with the need to maintain and distribute some common software artifact among the software factories that work for them.
+Most of their new development are done with .NET, using C# language and MVC5